fylgja/stylelint-config/order/README.md

 <details><summary>Why is the var's/special setters group before the box group?</summary>

-The properties in this group are specificly used to set values.
+The properties in this group are specifically used to set values.

-CSS var should always come before all, similair to SCSS var's.
+CSS var should always come before all, similar to SCSS var's.
-And the other propeties are used to set values used by the content property.
+And the other properties are used to set values used by the content property.

 </details>